Part 1:

 Admittedly, long term you’ll probably want more things than my bare-bones list.
 But if you’ve never done much cooking on a boat, my suggestion is to hold off on buying anything until you’ve cooked a few meals on your own boat.
 Even just a weekend’s worth of experience will make a world of difference as you are evaluating what you need and what features are important.

-I have lots of recommendations in the Outfitting section — but frankly I think that my comments will make more sense after you’ve cooked a meal or two on board.
+I have lots of recommendations in the Outfitting section.
+But frankly< I think that my comments will make more sense after you’ve cooked a meal or two on board.
 Even though we’d chartered, I’d spent time on friends’ boats and we had extensive camping experience, the first week aboard our own boat taught me so much about how things worked there.

 First Meals